British Aerospace Nimrod AEW3: Cancellation

 At the time that the first production Nimrods were being delivered to the RAF, the MoD decided to conduct a complete review of the AEW programme.
 The result of this was the start of a bid process to supply AEW aircraft for the RAF that began in 1986, with a number of different options put forward, including the E-2C Hawkeye, E-3 Sentry, P-3AEW&C Orion, a proposal from Airship Industries, and the Nimrod.
 Eventually, the Best and Final Offers were sought from GEC Marconi with the Nimrod, and Boeing with its Sentry.
 In December 1986, the Sentry was finally chosen and the Nimrod AEW programme was cancelled.

 In spite of the project's difficulties, India expressed interest in procuring the Nimrod AEW3; these investigations continued even after the British government's eventual cancellation of the project.

 The Nimrod programme had cost in the region of £1 billion up to its cancellation, contrasting with manufacturer claims in 1977 that the total cost of the project would be between £200–300 million.
 The unused airframes were eventually stored and used as a source of spares for the Nimrod R1 and MR2 fleets, while the elderly Shackleton aircraft that had been commissioned in 1971 as a "stop-gap" measure for AEW cover until the planned entry of the Nimrod were forced to soldier on until 1991 when they were replaced by the Sentry.
 The scandal over the collapse of the Nimrod AEW project was a major factor in Prime Minister Margaret Thatcher's stance to open up the UK defence market to competition.

-Potential future use

 Following the cancellation of the Nimrod AEW programme, BAe began looking at ways that the now redundant airframes could be re-used, and commenced studies looking at the potential use of the Nimrod as a missile carrying strike aircraft.
 This would have seen the AEW modifications, primarily the FASS scanners, and the fuel and cooling systems installed in the weapons bay, removed.
 The Searchwater radar, at the time fitted to the Nimrod MR.2, would have been installed in a nose installation, and the weapons bay outfitted to accommodate up to six Sea Eagle anti-ship missiles.
 However, this did not go beyond the study phase, and the airframes were eventually scrapped during the 1990s.